ArxLancifer/CodeWars/README.md

 Some Codewar Practises

->All solutions will be found on master branch
+>All solutions will be found on main branch